Ava-S/graphdb-eventlogs/README.md

 How to use
 ----------

-For data import & inference
+For data import

 1. start the Neo4j server
 1. run main.py

+Output:
+Event logs for the pizza, sensors and stations in data\ToyExample\event_logs.

 ## Projects